 What’s up fellow nerds

-Hope you’re having a terrific day.
-Here’s the interview problem and industry news for the day!
+Hope you’re having a kick ass day.
+Here’s your interview problem and industry news for the day!

 Daily Interview Problem